Top Tips to Choosing Your Wedding Party

-You might need ushers to lead the guests to their seats at the ceremony, plus a couple candlelighters and program distributors.
-But there are a lot of other options as well than just bridesmaid and groomsman.
-Maybe you have a musically-inclined friend who would love to play something at the reception.
+You might need ushers to lead the guests to their seats at the ceremony, plus a few people to light candles and distribute programs.
+But there are a lot of other options as well.
+Maybe you have a musically inclined friend who would love to play something at the reception.
 Or what about that friend who is an amazing writer?
-Have them write up something to read at your ceremony.
+Have them pen a poem or meaningful essay to share at your ceremony.

 Tip for the taking: Think twice before offering your friends obscure, not-so-needed positions, like guest book attendant.
 (Would you want to do that?)
 Most people would be happier with a VIP corsage and a reserved seat at the ceremony.

 If there are no children you two feel particularly close to, you don't need a flower girl and/or ring bearer.
 And if you have many children you want to include, feel free.
-Have three little flower girls instead of one and give them each their own basket of flower petals.
-Or have your two little guy cousins walk down the aisle as pages.
+Have three little flower girls instead of one and give them each their own basket of flower petals ( boys might enjoy throwing flower petals too!).
+Or have your two little ones walk down the aisle as pages.
 They can bear the ring, hold a keepsake or carry a "Here Comes the Bride" sign.

 Tip for the taking: Having an adults-only wedding?
-You can still have kids play their roles at the ceremony and not allow them at the reception – maybe even set up a room with a babysitter during the reception with some fun, kid-friendly activities.
+You can still have kids play their roles at the ceremony and not allow them at the reception.
+If you do that, consider setting up a room for kids with a babysitter during the reception and have some fun foods and activities planned.